The 10 Rules for getting your conference logo design right

 The importance of your conference logo

 Cheap is always tempting, but it’s important to be aware that a lot goes into designing a good logo, and that kind of skill and effort doesn’t cost 5 euros.
-Cheap doesn’t work long-term.
+Cheap doesn’t work long-term so it is worth spending on a well-designed logo.
 So when you’re setting out to design a conference logo, find one that you’re confident will be used in your branding for years to come.

 Sites like 99designs offer logo design contests.
 And while you might get lucky picking an inexperienced designer online, paying a credible designer a fair price is the most likely way to get an effective conference logo.
 Consider looking for freelance designers in your area (ask to see a portfolio of their logo designs).
 And if you’re affiliated with a third-level institute, check if their communications office has a designer who can help.